trinodb/trino/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns a geometry type object from WKB representation.

+.. function:: geometry_from_hadoop_shape(varbinary) -> Geometry

+    Returns a geometry type object from Spatial Framework for Hadoop representation.

 .. function:: ST_LineFromText(varchar) -> LineString

     Returns a geometry type linestring object from WKT representation.